filipuncanin/Artwork-eRegister/README.md

 ```

 ```
- The "menu" itself on the client side is quite intuitive and good designed to easily map commands from a task
+ The "menu" itself on the client side is quite intuitive and well designed to easily map commands from a task
  Each command opens up a new level and its own unique options
 ```